Parasagrawal/disease-search12/README.md

 This application is a simple web application  which enables user to get information about symptoms of a disease,causes of disease and also the information of how to prevent the disease.
-We have also implement a ubdate form where admin can directly a disease from a ui.
+We have also implement a ubdate form feature  where admin can directly add a disease  to database from  UI.

 Technology Used: